jdc-cunningham/cross-platform-app/BUGS.md

 - bug
     - [x] issue with search(select result) wrong selected name shown in search
     - [ ] weird first tap issue on results, looks like happens when an input is focused
+        - put a fix in, check on next rebuild
 - add
     - [x] when searching, if partial search string doesn't match results, show create button
     - [x] delete event